COURSE SYLLABUS

 Description and Evaluation Criteria

-(10.0%) About Me: a concise one-page paper explaining reasons for taking the course and hoped for outcomes.
+(10.0%) About Me: a one-page paper explaining reasons for taking the course and hoped for outcomes.

-(30.0%) Educational Autobiography: an articulation of experiences that have shaped one's understanding of what constitutes a meaningful educational experience.
+(30.0%) Educational Autobiography: a personal description of experiences that have shaped one's understanding of what constitutes a meaningful educational experience.
 In conjunction with a discussion of various historical perspectives on education, a response to the question, 'What personal in-school and out-of-school experiences have been a significant influence on your thinking about the craft of teaching and the act of learning?' is required.

 (20.0%) Educational Philosophy and Vision: a personal philosophy of education based on a reflection on various educational philosophies and theories described in the core texts and one's observations as a learner and a teacher.

-(40.0%) Solving Professional Dilemmas: an exploration of the various dimensions of a specific professional dilemma and a proposal of at least one temporary solution.
+(40.0%) Solving Professional Dilemmas: an exploration of the various aspects of a specific professional dilemma and a proposal for at least one temporary, short-term or long-term solution.

 Please include the following in the report: